 Depending on how fast an App is running, not every recalculation-step can be visualized in your browser.
 Thus, the system automatically balances itself by visualizing only every Xth step.
 In addition, this update interval can also be set to a higher value manually.
 In any case, this affects only the visualization in the browser as the App will always run with the defined cycle time on the server.

 In the screenshot the cycle time is set to 1000 ms. Thus, the App performs one recalculation aka one step per second.
 The Update Interval is set to 10.
 Consequently, the visualization of the App and its Streamsheets is updated in your browser only every 10th step that is to say in this case every 10 seconds.
 The gauges show how many steps are calculated on the server and how many are visualized on the client (your browser).

-The Calculation Setting "On Message" in the Stream Sheet Settings ignores the cycle time and calculates on every incoming message.
+Some Calculation Settings in the Stream Sheet Settings ignore the cycle time.

 Here you find many tools to insert functions, shapes and charts as well as to format cells in the Streamsheet grid.